-- Depending on your plan, you may be entitled to reimbursement ranging from $25,000 to $1 million.
+- Depending on your plan, you could receive reimbursement ranging from $25,000 to $1 million.

 If you pay your bills, shop and make registrations online, you’re at a high risk of identity theft.
-Often as it happens, ID theft is discovered after the damage has been done, and victims have to wrap their head around what happened before seeking out professional help.
+Often, ID theft is discovered after the damage.
+Victims have to wrap their head around what happened before seeking out professional help.
 A lot of time and energy is wasted before qualified intervention can begin resolving the issue.
 A proactive stance is helpful in mitigating the consequences of ID theft.

 Identity theft protection as an employee benefit

-HR departments are increasingly acknowledging the importance of including ID theft protection as an employee benefit, as it not only safeguards each individual employee but also the organization.
+HR departments are increasingly including ID theft protection as an employee benefit.
+It not only safeguards each individual employee but also the organization.

-When an employee’s personal data is compromised while they’re at work, then the attack can potentially infect the organization’s network and amplify its adverse impact.
-ID theft protection enables organizations to respond rapidly to an attack, while also keeping employees and key decision-maker informed of the incident.
+When an employee’s personal data is compromised, the attack can infect the organization’s network and amplify its adverse impact.
+ID theft protection enables organizations to respond rapidly to an attack.
+It also informs employees and key decision-maker of the incident.

 An employee ID theft protection plan can include the same safeguards as personal ID theft protection, with the added benefit of keystroke encryption software.
-As an example, if your employees register credit cards, driver’s license or other important documents with your provider, then in the event that this data is discovered on the dark web, then the immediate notification received will spring both the employee and you into action to manage the issue quickly and effectively.
+As an example, your employees register credit cards, driver’s license or other important documents with your provider.
+If this data finds its way to the dark web, then the immediate notification will spring both the employee and you into action to manage the issue quickly and effectively.

-There are so many different ways for hackers to enter your computer it’s best to have a cyber crime surveillance company monitor all of the actions in your business on a regular basis.
-This is especially true if you have account numbers of charge cards and other valuable data stored in your system since hackers could exploit that and cost your company millions in damages and lawsuits that could bankrupt any company of any size.
+There are so many different ways for hackers to enter your computer.
+It’s best to have a cyber crime surveillance company monitor all of the actions in your business on a regular basis.
+This is especially true if you have account numbers of charge cards and other valuable data stored in your system.
+Hackers could exploit that and cost your company millions in damages and lawsuits that could bankrupt any company of any size.